Best Presidents of the United States

 Personally don't think Bush43, Clinton, JFK, or Nixon belong in the top 10.

 JFK was not a good president, just remembered well.
-Nixon was a brilliant politician but remembered as a shady scumbag, even compared to other politicians.
-FDR elected 4 times but if it weren't for WWII his new deal would have destroyed America not to mention court packing is worse than what Nixon did.
+Nixon was a brilliant politician, but remembered as a shady scumbag, even compared to other politicians.
+FDR elected 4 times but if it weren't for WWII, his new deal would have destroyed America.
+Not to mention court packing is worse than what Nixon did.
 FDR = shadiest president every (adulterer, internment camps, undercutting his own party to win a 3rd term...)
 Obama is the worst for the deficit so far of any president in history and he won a nobel prize because they hoped that he wouldn't vote on a troop surge, which he did anyway.
 Those aren't arguments for praise.
 Any honorable recipient would have returned it after his decision but he was probably busy visiting the last of the "57" states. ...more

-Abraham Lincoln was man you could change his ideas.
+Abraham Lincoln was the man you could change his ideas.
 Like slavery he first thought it was good.
 Then he realized that slavery was wrong.
 He did almost everything to fix the country.
 No other president thought about slavery should be wrong or even segregation.
-Martin Luther king jr was not a president but still fought for what is right.
+Martin Luther King Jr. was not a president, but still fought for what is right.
 Only Abraham Lincoln thought slavery was wrong.
 He was a man of changes and does what should be right among us.
-If he didn't exist there still would be slavery and African Americans would not be equally treated.
+If he didn't exist, there still would be slavery and African Americans would not be equally treated.
 So I think Abraham Lincoln should be the best president in history.

 #40.
 (Republican) he was able to fix the economy, create twenty million new jobs, lower inflation rates, exempt low income Americans, create economic stability for small businesses, lower taxes, and bring in an end to the Cold War with his concise and effective foreign policy skills.
 He also was able to survive a gun shot and return to his duty only three weeks later.
 A real true American who believed in this country and a real true father to Conservatism!
 Even the democrats loved him.
 Good Bless Reagan.